 When it comes to nostalgic branding, it allows you to connect with your customers on a more personal level.
 Tapping into a customer’s positive memories and experience from the past – allows you to form a stronger relationship with them.
 Whilst also being able to promote your brand for free.

-Unless you are Amazon, the truth of the matter is that you have to convince customers to trust your brand.
+Unless you are Amazon, the truth of the matter is that you have to convince customers to trust your brand marketing.
 Sometimes customers feel most companies are out to exploit them for their money or just to scam them.
 Especially if you’re a small business that’s just starting out.

 Giving your brand a personality is one of the oldest trends of all time, since the word ‘brand’ existed!
 Because after all, people like people not large scary corporations that are trying to capitalise on their consumers.
 Just as people have a multi-level personality so should your business.